synapticloop/panl/README.md

 1. **The search query box**, by default, Panl responds to the same parameter name as The Solr server - i.e. 'q'.
 This can be configured to be a different value should you choose.

+   **Specific Search Fields (not shown)** If multiple fields are configured to be searchable, display the fields that are available to search within, and allow the user to select within the field.

 1. **Active filters** - either queries or any of the selected facets that have been used to refine the search results.